-The housing market is HOT right now especially in the highly-sought after North Shore area of Chicago.
+The housing market is HOT right now especially in the highly-sought after Colorado Springs area.
 It seems like as soon as a home is put on the market, it is quickly claimed by a prospective homebuyer.
 If you are currently in the hunt for a new home, you may feel you need to pull the trigger quickly on the home of your dreams.
 But maybe that’s not such a good idea.
 It is always smart to first have the chimney of the home inspected by a certified sweep.

 Having the house’s chimney inspected can be one of the best investments you make during the buying process.
 A thorough inspection can uncover many hidden dangers that can lead to costly repairs.
 It can also tell you the health of the chimney and how well it has been cared for through the years.

 A chimney inspection on a prospective home is beneficial for a number of reasons:

 A through look inside the flue helps uncover broken or cracked flue liners.